-The Examiner must review a current status report by the treating physician and any supporting documents to determine the applicant's eligibility for certification.
-If the applicant meets ALL the acceptable certification criteria listed below, the Examiner can issue.
-Applicants for first- or second- class must provide this information annually; applicants for third-class must provide the information with each required exam.
+To determine the applicant's eligibility for certification, the AME must review a current, detailed Clinical Progress Note generated from a clinic visit with the treating physician or specialist no more than 90 days prior to the AME exam.
+If the applicant meets ALL the acceptable certification criteria listed below, the AME can issue.
+Applicants for first- or second-class must provide this information annually; applicants for third-class must provide the information with each required exam.